DataDog/kics/documentation/rules/k8s/token_auth_file_is_set.md

 ### Description

- When using `kube-apiserver`, the `--token-auth-file` flag should not be set.
+ Containers and initContainers that invoke `kube-apiserver` must not include the `--token-auth-file` flag.
+This flag enables static token-based authentication and should not be used; rely on supported, more secure authentication methods instead.

 ## Compliant Code Examples